Sparta Monday Night

 1. A

-business may sponsor 2 teams per pool table available for shooting.
+business may sponsor two teams per pool table available for shooting.

 2. The